 Anyway, after reprinting those old ASMs, they had a few pages left over, which they filled with an old story from Not Brand Ecch #6 (Feb.
 1968), “With This Ring I Thee Web.”
 It featured “Spidey-Man” (the satirical Spider-Man) falling in love with a mystery woman that would only be revealed on the final page of the tale.
 Art was by Severin and, once again, by amazing coincidence, the script for this one was by Gary Friedrich.

 Severin also did a lot of work for Crazy magazine throughout the 70s and early 80s, including the infamous “Kaspar the Dead Baby” from Crazy #8 (Dec.
 1974)—which I missed the first time around, but was fortunate enough to find it reprinted in Crazy #61 (aka Crazy Super Special, Apr.
-1980) to finally read it.
+1980).

 …I absolutely love that painted cover by Jim Sherman.
 If you’re unfamiliar with “Kaspar,” it’s every bit as weird and messed up as it sounds.
 But my childhood buddy Ed & I just loved it—we would literally laugh until we cried whenever we read it.